 Special Education Law Symposium

-The week-long Symposium begins on Sunday evening with a dinner and keynote address by the newly appointed head of the Office of Special Education Programs (OSEP) and concludes on Friday with the National Case Law Update (lunch included).
+The week-long Symposium begins on Sunday evening with a dinner and keynote address by the Director, Office of Special Education Programs (OSEP) and concludes on Friday with the National Case Law Update (lunch included).

-Eight, all new, litigation “hot topics” (three hours each) are offered Monday through Thursday to registrants who choose the advanced section.
-An added option for attorneys (only) this year is a one-hour Ethics session over lunch (included) on Tuesday.
+Eight, all new, litigation “hot topics” (three hours each) are offered Monday through Thursday to registrants who choose the Legally Experienced section.

-For those registrants new to special education law, the basic section offers foundation knowledge in three-hour sessions: IDEA overview/legal terminology, child find/eligibility, free appropriate public education (FAPE), least restrictive environment (LRE), discipline, remedies, Pennsylvania regulations, and Section 504.
+For those registrants new to special education law, the Legally Basic section offers foundation knowledge in three-hour sessions: IDEA overview/legal terminology, child find/eligibility, free appropriate public education (FAPE), least restrictive environment (LRE), discipline, remedies, Pennsylvania regulations, and Section 504.

 Laurie VanderPloeg to Give Keynote Address

-Laurie VanderPloeg, Director, Office of Special Education Programs (OSEP), U.S. Department of Education, will provide the symposium’s keynote address on Sunday evening, June 23.
-From her vantage point as the newly appointed OSEP leader, she will provide an authoritative report on emerging federal policy related to special education.
+Laurie VanderPloeg, Director, Office of Special Education Programs (OSEP), U.S. Department of Education, will again provide the symposium’s keynote address on Sunday evening, June 21.
+From her vantage point as the OSEP leader, she will provide an authoritative report on emerging federal policy related to special education.
 More details will be available on this website closer to the symposium.

-- You Be the Judge: Dueling Attorneys, the Facts, and the Law (Matt Cohen, Andrew Faust, and Brian Jason Ford)
+- You Be the Judge: Dueling Attorneys, the Facts, and the Law (Deborah Mattison, Andrew Faust, and Brian Jason Ford)

-- Money Damages under Section 504 and the ADA: Current Case Law Trends (Julie Weatherly)
+- Beyond the Basics: “Hot Topics” under Section 504 and the ADA (Julie Weatherly)